Some duality and equivalence results: Abstract

 \section{Abstract}

-Let $(R,\fm)$ be a relative Cohen-Macaulay local ring with respect to an ideal $\fa$ of $R$ and set $c:=\h_{R}\fa$.
-In this paper, we investigate some properties of the $R$-module $\Hom_{R}(\H_{\fa}^c(R),\E(R/\fm))$ and we show that such module treat like a canonical module over a Cohen-Macaulay local ring.
+Let $(R,\fm)$ be a relative Cohen-Macaulay local ring with respect to an ideal $\fa$ of $R$ and set $c:=\h\fa$.
+In this paper, we investigate some properties of the Matlis dual $\H_{\fa}^c(R)^{\vee}$ of the $R$-module $\H_{\fa}^c(R)$ and we show that such modules treat like canonical modules over Cohen-Macaulay local rings.
+Also, we provide some duality and equivalence results with respect to the module $\H_{\fa}^c(R)^{\vee}$ and so these results lead to achieve generalizations of some known results, such as the Local Duality Theorem, which have been provided over a Cohen-Macaulay local ring which admits a canonical module.

-\section{introduction}
+\section{Introduction}